Beautiful Lakes in Pakistan

 16. Hadero Lake

 It is a small wetland home to many waterbirds and insects.
 Located near the border of Sindh, Pakistan, it has been designated as a game sanctuary and later as a wildlife sanctuary.
 Some animals are geese, herons, egrets, ibises, spoonbills, sandpipers, and curlews.
-They feed in the shallows or on nearby vegetation during high tide when there isn’t much room left.
+They feed in the shallows or on nearby vegetation during high tide when little room is left.

-The lake wasn’t always such a tranquil place – just over thirty years ago, people could hunt for fish here during the day, but now hunting is prohibited during the breeding season for its inhabitants: white pelicans; Asian openbill; Eurasian collared-dove; African sacred ibis; Painted snipe; Burhinidae redshank, etc.; which live among grassy clumps at the edges or rest on mudflats exposed at low tide near patches of reeds.
+The lake wasn’t always such a tranquil place—just over thirty years ago, people could hunt for fish here during the day, but now hunting is prohibited during the breeding season for its inhabitants: white pelicans, Asian openbills, Eurasian collared doves, African sacred ibis, painted snipes, Burhinidae redshanks, etc., which live among grassy clumps at the edges or rest on mudflats exposed at low tide near patches of reeds.

 17. Haleji Lake